hnb2/heroes/README.md

 `yuidoc -c yuidoc.json`

+## Running tests ?
+You need to have NodeJS installed on your computer and install Karma dependencies:

+`npm install karma karma-jasmine karma-cli karma-requirejs karma-chrome-launcher`

+Then you need to run the Karma test runner server:

+`karma start`

 ## Behold the almighty todo list !
 Thou shall find what one must do to complete what one once began...